MovieLens: History

 MovieLens was not the first recommender system created by GroupLens.
 In May 1996, GroupLens formed a commercial venture called Net Perceptions, which served clients that included E!
 Online and Amazon.com.
 E!
 Online used Net Perceptions' services to create the recommendation system for Moviefinder.com, while Amazon.com used the company's technology to form its early recommendation engine for consumer purchases.

 When another movie recommendation site, eachmovie.org, closed in 1997, the researchers who built it publicly released the anonymous rating data they had collected for other researchers to use.
 The GroupLens Research team, led by Brent Dahlen and Jon Herlocker, used this data set to jumpstart a new movie recommendation site, which they chose to call MovieLens.
-Since its inception, MovieLens has become a very visible research platform: its data findings have been featured in a detailed discussion in a New Yorker article by Malcolm Gladwell, as well as a report in a full episode of ABC Nightline.
+Since its inception, MovieLens has become a very visible research platform: its data findings have been featured in a detailed discussion in a New Yorker article by Canadian journalist Malcolm Gladwell, as well as a report in a full episode of ABC Nightline.
 Additionally, MovieLens data has been critical for several research studies, including a collaborative study between Carnegie Mellon University, University of Michigan, University of Minnesota, and University of Pittsburgh, "Using Social Psychology to Motivate Contributions to Online Communities".

 During Spring in 2015, a search for "movielens" produced 2,750 results in Google Books and 7,580 in Google Scholar.